webOSArchive/webos-docs/docs/patches.md

 <a href="https://stacks.webosarchive.org/patches" target="_blank">Download and run webOS Archive Patches</a>

 **Note:** These patches are meant to be installed with [WOSQI (webOS Quick Install)](activate.md#download-wosqi) from a PC -- *not* from within Preware.

+## USB-C Connectivity

+Community member Alan Morford has successfully replaced the micro-USB port on the Touchpad with a modern USB-C connector.
+His hack preserves both data and charging, but requires micro-soldering.
+If you have the tools and the skills, check out his <a href="https://pivotce.com/2024/09/25/guide-converting-the-touchpads-micro-usb-port-to-usb-c/" target="_blank">Guide on PivotCE</a>.